Invoice dispute laws

 What is the contract between you and your customer?

 There is an obvious answer to this question if you negotiated a formal agreement with your customer.
-Examples include a services agreement, supply agreement, distribution agreement, and purchase agreement.
+Examples include a services agreement, supply agreement, distribution agreement or purchase agreement.

 But what if you didn’t make your contractual relationship so formal?